 "And there was really nothing on the body that related to the culprit?"
 Conan asked, sharing his friend's expression.
 This was a vampire they were talking about, not some kind of robot- at the very least, there should have been traces of saliva around the puncture wound.

 "So it seems."
 Takagi told him.
 "Well, we're still investigating the actual crime scene, looking for any minutiae traces of the culprit, but so far we haven't turned up anything.
 It's sort of like the culprit is some kind of ghost."

 "Well, that said, we still don't entirely know how the culprit killed the victim."
 Sato told the boys.
-"The cause of death, like the others, was clearly blood loss, but the only wound we found was much too small to have caused that much blood loss.
+"The cause of death, like the others, was clearly blood loss, but the only wound we found was much too small to have caused that much loss of blood.
 And as you can see," Sato said, spreading her hands out to her sides.
-"There's no other traces of blood anywhere around here, no evidence that the body was moved other than to pose it.
+"There's no other traces of blood anywhere around here, and no evidence that the body was moved other than to pose it.
 There should be traces of blood."

 "Honda Ryou."
 Heiji said finally, without looking up, his eyes fixed on the chalk outline.

 "Pardon?"
 Sato said, blinking, turning her attention back to Heiji.